-Listen to your team members and don’t be afraid to ask questions to get a better understanding of the software they are working on, especially if you yourself don’t have technical background.
+Listen to your team members and don’t be afraid to ask questions to get a better understanding of the software they are working on, especially if you yourself don’t have any technical background.

 9. Hire a full stack team

-Hiring a full stack software company will provide you with all the necessary skills and will speed up the start of the project.
+Hiring a full-stack software company will provide you with all the necessary skills and will speed up the start of the project.